leonardlzn/SC1015-mini-project/README.md

 + p: is the order of the Auto Regressive (AR) term which is the number of lags of Y to be used as predictors
 + q: is the order of the Moving Average (MA) term which is the number of lagged forecast errors
 + d: is the number of differencing required to make the time series stationary

+Methods of findings the parameters:
++ Using the ACF anbd PACF plot
++ Using the AUTO_ARIMA function from pmdarima